iamtrask/PyAono/README.md

 NOTE : Running the homomorphic multiplication gives a ![equation](http://latex.codecogs.com/gif.latex?%24l*l%24) matrix as opposed to the message being ![equation](http://latex.codecogs.com/gif.latex?%241*l%24).
 This is because after homomorphic multiplication, we don't get message but we get ![equation](http://latex.codecogs.com/gif.latex?%24m%5ET*m%24).

+### News
+New here?
+Check out our <a href="https://www.youtube.com/watch?v=jKKafEBx5P4">sample tutorial</a> on YouTube recorded by <a href="https://github.com/mayank0403">Mayank</a>.
+The tutorial covers a basic overview of how to use the API.
+More in-depth tutorials coming soon.
+Keep checking out YouTube <a href="https://www.youtube.com/channel/UCzoUqDE_OzYo6lGXtsEbOxQ">channel</a> and our GitHub repositories.

+### Contribute
+Welcome!
+If you are intrigued by our work and want to contribute, then please go through the tutorial as mentioned in the `News` section and contact any of the contributors.
+You should also go through this <a href="https://www.youtube.com/watch?v=sXFmKquiVnk">introductory video</a> of the OpenMined platform.

 ### Importing API
 The API can be imported using the command ```import Aono```.
 It currently supports the following functions and classes: